SuwenJunliu/seisflows/README.md

+  #Update
+    1. I have already update the checkboard test.
+I added some pritn statement to debug, so the output of terminal will be mess up.
+I should recheck all the modify I had made, and rearrange the output.
+    2. I should find some methods to set up the checkboard.
+Nanqiao told me that we should convert the gll for binary file to ascii file, then add the perburbations on it, but I do not figure out the order of this ascii file.

   Quick Fix by Junliu

   1. First, the checkboard example is stored in Google Drive.
 It is a little bit hard for those people who lived in China mainland to download all that files.
 I will try a way to get those files and upload to BaiduDisk(百度网盘) or other network disk.